Note: This article was originally published in 2015. Since then the race record was broken again, in 2021.

 In November 1990, at the NASCAR Winston Cup season finale at Atlanta, a fatal crash occurred in the pit area.
 Ricky Rudd locked up his brakes, and spun into the car of Bill Elliott.
 Elliott’s car was being serviced, and tire changer Mike Ritch was struck and fatally injured.
 The series reacted by implementing a bevy of pit rules in 1991, designed to make pit stops safer for everyone involved.
 Numerous complex rules were tried out and many were scrapped, but one rule that firmly stuck was the implementation of a strict speed limit on pit road, enforced at all times.
 USAC and CART followed suit in 1992, imposing similar speed limits.
 CART had a near-miss incident at Long Beach in 1991 when Michael Andretti and Emerson Fittipaldi touched wheels exiting the pits.
 Andretti’s car became airborne and flipped halfway over, then came down almost on top of Fittipaldi’s car, landing in another team’s pit.

 For the 1992 Indianapolis 500, USAC imposed a 100 mph speed limit on pit road during cautions.
 Penalties for speeding infractions were in the form of warnings or fines, but starting in 1993 became stiffer, drawing a dreaded stop-and-go penalty.
 Also starting in 1992, USAC started closing the pits at the onset of a caution.
 Cars were required to bunch up behind the pace car before they were allowed to pit.
 Usually it took one lap to adequately pack-up the field, then the pits would open.
-For 1993, the pit road speed limits was enforced at all time, not just under caution.
+For 1993, the pit road speed limit was enforced at all times, not just under caution.

 Using the 1990 race and 2015 race as a gauge, however, the pit road speed limits seems to have nay affect anymore on race average speed.
 A pit stop in 1990 changing four tires and adding fuel (40 gallons) took about 18 seconds.
 In the 2010s, pit crews have improved their speed and efficiency substantially, resulting in much faster stops.
 Fuel tank capacities have been reduced to 22 gallons, and a vented fueling hose has replaced the need for a dedicated vent hose man.
 The refueling process naturally takes less time, and pit stops are closer to the 7-8 second range.
 The time lost slowing down for the pit road speed limit has almost been made up by the stop itself taking less time.
 As of 2015, on average a pit stop sequence (timed from exiting off of turn 4, pitting, and re-entering the track in turn 2), takes less than 5 seconds longer than it did without speed limits in 1990.